Boundary page

 Everyone understands the promotion, but each team writes it in a different order with different separators.

-Wrong fixTreat the issue as a taxonomy debate and keep adding more campaign value variants.
+Wrong fixTreat it as a taxonomy debate and keep inventing more campaign variants.

 Creator or partner detail

-The team knows they need the data, but keeps arguing whether it belongs in source, content, or campaign.
+The team knows the detail matters, but keeps arguing whether it belongs in source, content, or campaign.

-Wrong fixLet each channel team decide field placement ad hoc.
+Wrong fixLet each channel decide field placement ad hoc.

 Paid social medium sprawl